Meet ASO’s Staff:

 Video: Meet Adrian

 Adrian Downes joined the board of directors in 2018.
-He is the Senior Vice President and Chief Financial Officer for The Greenbrier Companies in Portland, OR.
+Downes is currently a consultant working on high value projects and was formerly CFO for The Greenbrier Companies and Knowledge Universe.
 Being a father to an Autistic adult son, he brings his unique perspective and dedication to the board.
 He enjoys horseback riding and equestrian jumping competitions, hiking, cycling, listening to music and watching movies.
 Downes resides in Tualatin, OR with his wife and two children.

 Video: Meet Shawn